 The commercial office space at 1201 Cass Street in Omaha, Nebraska, now serving as the headquarters for Alvine Engineering and IP Design Group, is a prime example of a facility built to WELL standards.
-Currently seeking WELL Certification, 1201 Cass features a variety of innovative solutions to meet the strict WELL requirements, while providing optimal office space.
+WELL Certified™ Gold, 1201 Cass features a variety of innovative solutions to meet the strict WELL requirements, while providing optimal office space.

 The value of WELL was recognized from the start.
 “A WELL-designed space puts the emphasis on how the users will function and feel, increasing productivity, satisfaction, and enjoyment of the work environment,” explains Brandon Rich, P.E., LEED AP BD+C, WELL AP, Fitwel Ambassador, and project manager for the 1201 Cass project.
 “Designing a space to these standards is something everyone benefits from.”